-Regulation 6(1) Regulation 5(b) 5.3.156 As part of the standard evidence, the firm will know the names of all individual beneficial owners owning or controlling more than 25% of the company's shares or voting rights, (even where these interests are held indirectly) or who otherwise exercise control over the management of the company.
-The firm must take risk based and adequate measures to verify the identity of those individuals (see paragraphs 5.3.11 and 5.3.12).
+Regulation 5 Regulation 28(4),(9) 5.3.170 As part of the standard evidence, the firm will know the names of all individual beneficial owners owning or controlling more than 25% of the company's shares or voting rights, (even where these interests are held indirectly) or who otherwise exercise control over the management of the company.
+The firm must take reasonable measures to verify the identity of those individuals (see paragraphs 5.3.8 to 5.3.16).
+Firms do not satisfy their obligations to verify the identity of beneficial owners by relying only on information contained in a PSC register.